‘Three of us in this marriage’: Princess Diana’s stunning interview with Martin Bashir

 There are plenty of similarities, Campbell said, between Diana’s tell-all interview and the one the world is anxiously awaiting Sunday night with her son and his wife, who will talk to Oprah Winfrey in a prime-time special.
 Buckingham Palace has already gone on the offensive, announcing an investigation into whether Meghan bullied her staff.

-The couple left royal life last year after reportedly growing weary of the tabloids, the rigidity of the royal family, and accusations of racism aimed at Meaghan, an American biracial actress.
+The couple left royal life last year after reportedly growing weary of the tabloids, the rigidity of the royal family and the racism against Meghan, an American biracial actress.

 “The really important thing about this is that both of these people,” Campbell said, referring to Diana and her son, “have discovered their power in a context in which they were, so to say, incarcerated in an amazingly powerful institution but within which they were relatively powerless.”